justcatthefish/ctf-writeups/2019-04-25-Angstrom2019/pwn/returns/README.md

 ```

 When we overwrite 4 bytes at the same time, the binary prints massive amount of
 zeroes.
-Printing them to the console takes ages... but finaly spawns our beloved
+Printing them to the console takes ages... but finally spawns our beloved
 shell.

 @mzr - justCatTheFish